Driving over a deep pothole, even at low speed, can cause damage to your vehicle.

-As we’ve already mentioned, there is no guarantee that you will be able to claim any money back if you car is damaged on a British road, but we think it’s worth a try.
+Unfortunately, there’s no guarantee that you’ll be able to claim any money back if your car is damaged on a British road, but we think it’s worth a try.

-Here’s our step-by-step guide on claiming compensation for pothole damage:
+Here’s our guide on claiming compensation for pothole damage:

-- Claiming through insurance – if you have comprehensive cover you can claim for pothole damage on your insurance however it’s worth considering the cost of the damage as well as your excess payments and if the claim will affect your No Claims Bonus
+However, it’s worth considering the cost of the damage, your excess payments and if the claim will affect your No Claims Bonus.